anuyogamlab/professional-services-ddlextractor/README.md

 *   [Hive to BigQuery](tools/hive-bigquery/) - A Python framework to migrate Hive table to BigQuery using Cloud SQL to keep track of the migration progress.
+*   [Hive DDL Extractor](tools/hive-ddl-extractor/) - A Spark application to
+    extract Hive database DDLs to accelerate migration to BigQuery.
 *   [IAM Permissions Copier](tools/iam-permissions-copier) - This tool allows
     you to copy supported GCP IAM permissions from unmanaged users to managed Cloud Identity users.